 The first citation of the 'Mandate of Heaven' could be seen in Zhou King Wuwang's campaign against the Shang Dynasty in the 11th century BC.
 Zhou was a small tribal state in today's Shaanxi Provice, southwest of the Mountain Qishan, in a place called 'Zhouyuan'.
 Wuwang, named Ji (last name) Fa, on basis of 50 years of management by his father Ji Chang who was conferred the title of Xibo (Count West) by last Shang King and with the help of counsel Jiang Taigong (Duke Jiang, i.e., Lu3 Wang4), launched an attack in the 11th century B.C.E. at Shang Dynasty which controlled central China at the time.
 When he called upon various tribes to rebel against Shang, he stated that he was carrying out the order from the Heaven to penalize Shang king who had disrupted his kingdom by killing his elder son (Bigan) and imprisoning the uncle (Ji-zi) under the influence of the witch-like Shang queen.
 He assembled 300 chariots, 3000 brave soldiers, and an army of 45000 and crossed the Yellow River.
 In the outskirts of Shang capital Chaoge, a place called Muye, he met his alliance who had joined him with 4000 more chariots, and they confronted the Shang army of 700 thousand and defeated them.
 Ji Fa hence proclaimed the founding of Zhou Dynasty under the 'Mandate of Heaven'.

 The last Shang ruler, Zhouwang, would be a despotic ruler.
-He killed one marqui (Jiu Hou) and his daughetr because the marqui's daughter was not lewd.
-Another marqui (Er Hou) was killed because he tried to protect Jiu Hou.
+He killed one Marquis (Jiu Hou) and his daughter because the Marquis's daughter was not lewd.
+Another Marquis (Er Hou) was killed because he tried to protect Jiu Hou.
 Count Xibo, i.e., Ji Chang, sighed about the killings, and hence was imprisoned by Zhouwang.
 Zhouwang would kill Count Xibo's elder son, Boyikao, and made a dish out of Boyikao's flesh for Xibo to eat.
 Zhouwang laughed when Xibo ate it without knowing that it was his son's flesh.
 Count Xibo was set free only after Xibo's minister bribed Zhouwang by presenting a beauty.
 Prince Bigan, son of Zhouwang, would be deposed for trying to pursuade Zhouwang into correcting his deeds.
 When Count Xibo invaded a Shang vassal called the Jiguo Statelet, Zu Yi, a Shang minister, expressed the worry that the 'Mandate Of Heaven' might be changed.
 Zhouwang rebutted Zu Yi, saying that the 'Mandate Of Heaven' was with him the minute he was born.
 After Xibo passed away, the later Zhou King Wuwang would rally eight hundred Shang vassals on the bank of the Yellow River, Mengjin.
 The vassals said to Wenwang, "Zhouwang could be campaigned against by now."
 Wuwang said, "You guys did not know the 'Mandate Of Heaven' yet."
 Zhouwang's brother, Wei-zi, would flee the capital.
 Zhouwang's son, Prince Bigan, seeing the departure of Wei-zi, would try to pursuade Zhouwang again, but was ordered killed by Zhouwang to see whether Bigan's heart had 9 compartments as the saints were said to possess.
 Zhouwang's uncle, Prince Ji-zi, would pretend to have gone mentally ill, but he was still imprisoned by Zhouwang.
 When Shang's chief music ministers, Tai Shi and Shao Shi, fled to Zhou with Shang's ritual instruments, Zhou King Wuwang now orderd a campaign against Shang.
 After losing the Battle of Muye, Zhouwang would commit suicide by setting his palace on fire and jumping into fire when King Wuwang of Zhou invaded Shang capital, Chaoge.

 The 'Mandate of Heaven' hence become a norm for the substitution of Chinese dynasties.
-To enforce the concept, some legends would be fabribated to support the claim of the will of the Heaven.
+To enforce the concept, some legends would be fabricated to support the claim of the will of the Heaven.
 For Han Dynasty founder Liu Bang, there was the legend that his mother had dreamt about some dragon flying into the house when she gave birth to his son.
 Even nomadic rulers, like the Hunnic king Liu Yuan of Hunnic Zhao Dynasty (AD 304-329), would proclaim himself emperor in AD 308 and declared his dynasty as 'Han' on basis of one sound logic that Hunnic kings had historically acknowledged that they were the nephews of Han Chinese emperors.
 By designating his dynasty as 'Han', he intended to play the card of asserting the so-called 'Mandate of Heaven'.

 In those sections on dynasties, we would point out where the dynasty names came from.
 For example. the name of 'Han' was the title of King Han conferred to Liu Bang by General Xiang Yu at the end of the war which overthrew the Qin Empire.
 This title designates the land of conferral, namely, the domain of Hanzhong in between today's Sichuan and Shaanxi Provinces.
 Similarly, Liu Yu of Song State, Liu Song (AD 420-479), during the period of South Dynasties (AD 420-589), had adopted the dynasty name of Song because he was conferred the title of Duke Song by Eastern Jin Dynasty (AD 317-420).
 Sui Dynasty (AD 581-618) founder, Yang Jian, derived the name from the title of Duke Sui which was conferred by Northern Zhou Dynasty (AD 557-581), while Tang Dynasty (AD 618-907) founder, Li Yuan, derived his name from the title of Duke Tang conferred by Sui emperor.
 Certainly, the 'Mandate of Heaven' is hard to apply to the aliens as well as numerous usurpers.
 It is a pretext at most.
 Mongolians, after encircling the city of Xiangyang for 4 years, had finally made the city surrender, and then crossed the Yangtze River to have the whole China conquered for the first time by an alien tribal group in AD 1279.
 The Manchus easily achieved their objective of ruling China after two rebel leaders, Li Zicheng and Zhang Xianzhong, ravaged and destroyed northern China and forced the last Ming Dynasty emperor to hang himself inside the Forbidden City in AD 1644.
 Similarly, the Japanese invasion of China from 1931 to 1945 which had severely destroyed the Nationalist Part ruling base in China, coupled with Russian wholesale aid to the Chinese communists and American sellout of Republic of China at Yalta, made the communists the natural inheritor of the so-called 'Mandate of Heaven'.